 - Changes in how much you sleep

-For a diagnosis of depression, symptoms must persist for at least two weeks and must indicate a shift from your post-level of functioning.
+For a diagnosis, symptoms of depression must persist for at least two weeks and must indicate a shift from your post-level of functioning.
 Not every sign of depression is present in every person.
 While some people may only have a few symptoms, others could have numerous.
-For a severe depression diagnosis, there must be several enduring symptoms in addition to a depressed mood.
+For severe symptoms of depression diagnosis, there must be several enduring symptoms in addition to a depressed mood.

 What causes depression?

 Depression is one of the most common mental disorders in the US.
 Though it can start at any age, it frequently does so in adulthood.
-Depression results from a complex combination of social, psychological, and biological factors.
+Symptoms of Depression result from a complex combination of social, psychological, and biological factors.
 People who have gone through adverse life events are more likely to develop depression.

 Various factors can cause depression: